POS Network Issues: Tips to Get Back Online Quickly

 3. Regular software updates – Run the latest version of your retail POS software, and regularly update network device firmware.
 Updates protect from bugs and include performance improvements.

-4. Upgrade network equipment – High-quality equipment (routers, switches and cables) cost more because they’re more reliable.
+4. Upgrade network equipment – High-quality equipment (routers, switches, and cables) costs more because it’s more reliable.
 Upgrade your system if possible.

 5. Perform monitoring / backups – Monitoring your system is important for spotting issues before they arise (e.g. speeds starting to slow or sporadic connectivity).
 You should also backup your POS data regularly.